psotsan/go-concurrent-log-pipeline/README.md

 ## How it works

-1. Lines are read asynchronously and pushed into a channel.
+1. Lines are read in an independent goroutine and pushed into a channel.

 2. A configurable pool of workers consumes lines from the channel, parses each line, and updates a shared statistics map protected by a mutex.